 Intruction for editor: Please modify the following sentences:

-The RootAP BSSID subfield indicates BSSID of the root AP that current relay station is associated with.
+The RootAP BSSID field indicates the BSSID of the root AP.
+The RootAP BSSID field is present if the Relay Control subfield is set to a nonzero value.
+Otherwise the RootAP BSSID field is not present.